wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Combined favorite functionality from different widgets into a single IntelliWidget.
 * Packaged for public consumption

 == Upgrade Notice ==

+= 1.4.5 =
+IMPORTANT: Definitions of "Future" and "Active" posts (events) have changed to simplify use.
+See Additional Notes.

+= 1.4.3 =
+This release fixes some very obscure bugs that have been reported.

 = 1.4.2 =
 Fixed a number of UI bugs that were causing problems.
 See changelog.